 Girls Inc. was founded in 1864 to serve girls and young women who were experiencing upheaval in the aftermath of the Civil War.
 Across the decades, we adapted to meet the specific environmental challenges facing girls and young women, always working in partnership with schools and communities, and guided by our founders’ fundamental belief in the inherent potential of each girl.
 Woven into those early girls’ clubs are the same core values of Girls Inc. today: the importance of creating a safe gathering place for girls to learn and to share in a sisterhood, and a strong premise that each girl can develop her own capacities, self- confidence, and grow up healthy, educated, and independent.

 In 1961 we opened our doors at our current location in Pinellas Park, FL.
 Over the years we have continued to serve girls age 5 – 18 in our after school program and out-of-school time programs such as spring break camp and summer camp.
-This year we will begin to serve additional girls with the most need in other areas of Pinellas County by providing after school programs at additional schools.
-Our plan is to double the number of girls served by spring of 2021.
+This year in addition to serving girls in Pinellas County, we have begun serving 3rd and 4th grade girls in Hillsborough County through a partnership with Dunbar Elementary Magnet school.

 GIRLS INC.BILL OF RIGHTS

 Although the times and programs have changed, Girls Inc. always has been, and always will be, all about the girls.
 With a continued commitment and dedication to making a measurable and lasting difference, Girls Inc. is a strong advocate for girls and honors the Girls Inc. Girls Bill of Rights.

 Girls have the right to be themselves and to resist stereotypes.

 Girls have the right to express themselves with originality and enthusiasm.

 Girls have the right to take risks, to strive freely, and to take pride in success.

 Girls have the right to accept and appreciate their bodies.